 Dental Crown Procedure Overview

 Many patients avoid the dentist because they fear a dental crown procedure will be painful and complicated.
-The process for placing crowns on teeth is actually quite simple.
-Dr. Petkevis focuses on the pre-treatment planning to ensure that the results will be predictable and successful.
+The process of placing crowns on teeth is actually quite simple.
+Dr. Petkevis focuses on pre-treatment planning to ensure that the results will be predictable and successful.

 To start, Dr. Petkevis will remove any existing crowns or fillings and prepare the tooth for the new tooth crown.
 Dr. Petkevis takes a very conservative approach in preparing the tooth to remove as little tooth structure as necessary to ensure a stable fit.

 Dr. Petkevis has a close working relationship with expert ceramists in dental laboratories across the United States.
 He will select the best materials for your restoration.
 While the dental crown is being hand made, Dr. Petkevis may place a temporary dental crown to protect your tooth in the intermediate time.

 Once the permanent dental crown has arrived from the laboratory, Dr. Petkevis will try it on for fit and color.
 He can make any minor adjustments in our office before securing the crown with a special adhesive.
 You can care for your dental crowns the same as your natural teeth.
 Routine visits to the dentist will ensure that your dental crown is stable and long-lasting.

 Patients often worry about dental crown pain.
 We take steps to ensure that each patient undergoing treatment with dental crowns is comfortable and relaxed.
 It is common for patients to experience some mild sensitivity immediately following treatment.
 These symptoms generally subside within 1 to 3 days of treatment.